Skip to content

 Important: The first start will take up to 30 minutes while the device is running hardware specific optimizations.
 Frontend and API will be available right away, but none of the applications will run.

 The frontend dashboard can now be accessed via https://[HOSTNAME/IP]:8443.
-Default login information is user systemadmin with password systemadmin.
+Default login information is user perception with password perception.